ritvik-dixit/ritvik-dixit/README.md

 - 👋 Hi, I’m @ritvik-dixit
-- 👀 I’m interested in Data science and Machine learninb
+- 👀 I’m interested in Data science and Machine learning
 - 🌱 I’m currently learning Data science and machine learning

 - 📫 How to reach me